How to Get Your Online Store Found on AI Search

 Google AI Mode synthesizes product information from its Shopping graph, which contains billions of product listings.
 When a user asks a product question in AI Mode, Google pulls from merchant feeds, Shopping listings, and web content to build a comprehensive answer.
 Stores already in Google Merchant Center have a head start, but the AI still evaluates content quality and data completeness before making recommendations.

 Across all three platforms, the pattern is identical: AI evaluates your product data quality, your store authority, and your ability to answer the user's specific question.
 The store that provides the most complete, most trustworthy, most relevant data wins the recommendation.
+Get your free AI readiness report.

 AI shopping assistants use a weighted ranking system to decide which products and stores to recommend.
 Research into how these systems work reveals a clear hierarchy of signals.
+Ready to act?
+Book a free strategy session.

 AI Shopping Recommendation Signal Weights